jreeve65/Cosmic-Quest/README.md

 [<img height="50" width="50" align="center" alt="Nodejs" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/nodejs/nodejs-plain-wordmark.svg">](https://nodejs.org/en)

 ## Installation
-You do not have to install Cosmic Quest to play the game, you can visit it live online at [This Link](placeholder-deployed-url)
+You do not have to install Cosmic Quest to play the game, you can visit it live online at [This Link](https://cosmic-quest.onrender.com/)

 However, if you'd like to ruin it locally instead, please follow the below instructions:

 1. Clone project repository down into your desired directory
 2. Open project terminal in the root level and run the command `npm install` to install the packages and dependencies.
-Installing in the root level will install the dependncies and packages for both the Client and Server
+Installing in the root level will install the dependencies and packages for both the Client and Server
 3. In that same terminal, run the command `npm run develop`, this will concurrently start the Client and Server
 4. Visit the application at https://localhost:3000